SenseStageTeam/sensestage_documentation/_sensestage-v1/getting-started-with-sense-stage/unpacking-the-sensestage-kit.md

 ---
-title: Unpacking the Sense/Stage MiniBee Kit
+title: Unpacking the Kit
-summary: A guide on what is in the Sense/Stage MiniBee kit.
+summary: A guide on what is in the Sense/Stage kit.
 layout: guide
 type: guide
 parent: Getting Started with Sense/Stage